Skip to main content

 ALTER APPLICATION PosApp RECOMPILE;

 At this point you may deploy and start the modified application.
-If recovery was enabled for the application when it was loaded, when it is restarted, it will pick up source data (subject to the usual limitations detailed in Recovering applications) back to the time it went offline.
+If recovery was enabled for the application when it was loaded, when it is restarted, it will pick up source data back to the time the app went offline (subject to the usual limitations detailed in Recovering applications).

 Keep in mind that a change made to one component may require changes to multiple downstream components and their types.
 For example, to add the event_url JSON source property to the following app you would need to modify both the MeetupJSONType and the ParseJSON CQ: